jeffrafter/notifykit/README.md

       end
     end

-The mailer descends from the Notifications mailer giving you access to the notify method.
+The mailer descends from the `NotificationsMailer` giving you access to the notify method.
 You can override the method to add your own behavior (in this case creating a notification as part of the mail generation) and then call `super`.
 Notice that we set `@notification`